-Wouldn’t it be great if this Black History Month saw the beginning of the contributions of the black people in Britain being acknowledged, celebrated and embedded in the curriculum and wider society once and for all?
+Wouldn’t it be great if this Black History Month saw the contributions of the black people in Britain being acknowledged, celebrated and embedded in the curriculum and wider society once and for all?
 There would be no need for the term, black history, it would just be history like any other accepted history topic in schools.

 Many moons ago, before I become an early years entrepreneur, I was a teacher.
 I recall back in the 1990s and early 2000s, there was a call for schools to do more to challenge negative racial stereotypes of black youth after the 1980s race riots and the death of Stephen Lawrence.
-Although the teaching about black history and the positive influence of the black presence was seen as a necessity by the black community, it never happened.
+Although the teaching about black history and the positive influence of the black presence were seen as a necessity by the black community, it never happened.
 Instead, it was up to conscious teachers to do all that they could to inject some ‘colour’ into the curriculum.
 It was relatively easy to have a more inclusive curriculum by adding new topics and literature with strong black themes or characters, albeit it was mostly derived from the African American experience.
 But what if your teacher wasn’t a black or brown person.
 What if your school or setting was in a predominately white area?

 Fast forward to 2020, there is now an abundance of resources derived from the Black British experience aimed at exposing black and brown children to images of self.
 This includes picture books, toys, magazines, films, historical figures and people from America and the wider African diaspora.
 It is also pleasing to see Black History Month 2020 being celebrated more than usual.
 TV Channels are currently broadcasting a special season of programmes to honour the black presence in the UK.
 Even the corporate world is supporting Black History Month in the wake of the Black Lives Matter campaign, and to show they are anti-racist too.